HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Miscellaneous/RE_Wolfram_Engine.md

 Refer to [official site](https://www.wolfram.com/engine/commercial-options/) for details of use.

-## Jupyter Environment

-Mathematica does not only consist of Wolfram Engine.
-It is combination of Wolfram Engine and other softwares.
-One of them is Wolfram Notebook.
-Wolfram Notebook is not opened with Wolfram Engine.
-However, they provide connection tool with Jupytr Notebook which can be alternate front-end of Wolfram Notebook.
-With [**WolframLanguageForJupyter**](https://github.com/WolframResearch/WolframLanguageForJupyter), Wolfram engine can work on Jupyter as kernel.

-For server based system, there is [**Jupyter Lab**](https://jupyter.org/) program.
-Wolfram Engine nicely fit with Jupyter Lab also.

 ## Construction

 You must prepare server environment you can access with web-browser.
 You can use GCP, AWS, Azura, Orcle Cloud,  Alibaba cloud or your own local server.
 All procedure is based on Ubuntu environment at least after [20.04 LTS]((https://releases.ubuntu.com/focal/).